bloomberg/ts-blank-space/README.md

 ## Does it really just blank out all the type annotations?

-There is one case where it does more than replace the TypeScript syntax with blank space.
+There are two cases where it does more than replace the TypeScript syntax with blank space.

+### Arrow function return types that introduce a new line

 If the annotation marking the return type of an arrow function introduces a new line before the `=>` then only replacing it with blank space would be incorrect.
 So in addition to removing the type annotation, the `=>` is moved up.